Recreational Estate with Privacy and Views in Westcliffe, Colorado

 Elk Mountain Ranch consists of 70 deeded acres, the property is generally square shaped and is surrounded by much larger ranches to the north, west and south with a covenant controlled non-hunting mountain community to the east.
 This uniquely located property is home to large numbers of wildlife including mule deer, elk, bear and numerous small game animals.
 The ranch is nestled along the west side of the Wet Mountains and consists of rolling mountain valleys with mixed ponderosa pine, aspens and grassy meadows.
 The property has no restrictions, no HOAs or covenants and can be divided for future development.

-Elk Mountain Ranch
+SOLD - Elk Mountain Ranch

 Colorado - Custer County - Westcliffe